anna-money/terraform-provider-sendgrid/docs/resources/teammate.md

 - Scopes '2fa_exempt' and '2fa_required' are set automatically by SendGrid
 - Some scopes require specific SendGrid plans (Pro+, Marketing plans, etc.)
 - Use timeouts for better reliability with rate limiting
-- **For non-SSO teammates, SendGrid sends an invitation email.
-The teammate will have 'pending' status until they accept the invitation.**

-## Pending User Behavior

-When creating a non-SSO teammate, SendGrid sends an invitation email to the specified address.
-The teammate resource will be created successfully, but the user will have a `user_status` of "pending" until they accept the invitation.
-This is normal behavior and allows Terraform to manage the invitation lifecycle properly.

-- **SSO users**: Created immediately with "active" status
-- **Non-SSO users**: Created with "pending" status, become "active" after accepting invitation
-- **Terraform operations**: Work correctly for both pending and active users

 ## Example Usage